ga-developers/ga-benchmark/source/README.md

 # ga-benchmark

 ## How **ga-benchmark** Recognizes a Solution
-Each library or library generator compared by **ga-benchmark** has to be included in `ga-benchmark/source` as a subfolder.
+Each library and library generator compared by **ga-benchmark** has to be included in `ga-benchmark/source` as a subfolder.
 The subfolder contains the benchmark code of the compared solutions and must have the following structure:
 ```
 ga-benchmark/  ...................
 The root directory of ga-benchmark.
   source/  .......................
 The directory including the benchmark code of all compared solutions.